PlayBoomerang/Boomerang/README.md

 ## License

-Distributed under the WTFPL License.
-See [here](https://github.com/MonkeyGG2/monkeygg2.github.io/blob/main/LICENSE) for more details.
+Distributed under the CC0-1.0 License.
+See [here](https://github.com/PlayBoomerang/Boomerang/blob/main/LICENSE.md) for more details.